Naomh Ólaf CLG: Location

+History

-The Club won promotion back to Division 2 in 2016, winning the promotion playoff after just missing out on automatic promotion.
-The club won the Dublin Intermediate Championship in 2013 and went on to represent Dublin before losing in a thrilling Leinster Intermediate Club Football Championship Semi-Final replay.
+In football, the club won promotion back to Division 2 in 2016, winning the promotion playoff after just missing out on automatic promotion.
+The club won the Dublin Intermediate Championship in 2013 and went on to represent Dublin before losing in the Leinster Intermediate Club Football Championship final replay.
 The Junior team won Division 9 in 2016 and now football teams compete in AFL2, AFL5 and AFL9.